xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/experimental-protecting-model.rst

 critical component for safety-relevant decisions.
 Such workloads can benefit from additional protection against underlying errors.
-For example, memory bit flips (\*\*"soft errors"\*\* originating, e.g., from external radiation or internal electrical disturbances within the circuitry) in der platform hosting the network inference can corrupt the learned network parameters and lead to incorrect predictions.
+For example, memory bit flips (\*\*"soft errors"\*\* originating, e.g., from external radiation or internal electrical disturbances within the circuitry) in the platform hosting the network inference can corrupt the learned network parameters and lead to incorrect predictions.
 Typically, errors resulting in very large parameter values have a more drastic impact on the network behavior.